epccs/Document/DvlpNotes/AVRCrossCompiler.md

 # AVR Cross Compiler

-This reference is for a PC with Ubuntu, it talks about the AVR toolchain.
+This reference is for a PC with Ubuntu, it is about the AVR toolchain.

-The AVR MCU's have an open source toolchain that may be used to develop control applications.
+AVR MCU's have an open source toolchain that may be used to develop control applications.
 So that is the focus but first, some quick notes about the Makefile.
-To build the control application run "make".
-The default build will compile the project and leave a firmware.hex file.
+To build one of the control application run "make".
+The default build will compile the project and leave a project.hex file.
 To be used the firmware needs to be uploaded to an MCU control board, which is done with "make bootload".
-During a bootload, the Makefile goes through the build rules to create the firmware.hex file and then use a tool (avrdude) to activate the bootloader (e.g. toggling DTR) and then pass it the firmware.hex file using one of the protocols (e.g. xboot uses -c avr109).
-A serial bootloader operates over the UART (it is not an ICSP connection) and does not erase the upper memory where it resides.
-Use "make clean" to remove the firmware.hex file.
+During a bootload, the Makefile goes through the build rules to create the project.hex file and then use a tool (avrdude) to activate the bootloader (e.g. avrdude pulls nDTR/nRTS active to run the bootloader) and then avrdude uploads the binaary image in project.hex using one of the protocols (e.g. xboot uses -c avr109, optiboot uses -c arduino).
+The serial bootloader operates over the UART (it is not an ICSP connection) and does not erase the upper memory where the bootloader resides (an ICSP tool erases the bootloader).
+Use "make clean" to remove the project files.

 I use purposefully simple Makefiles, so I can understand them.
 If a file is added to the project, the Makefile needs updates, it only builds what I've listed, it is not made to be clever.